EdwinSanFI/Project-Slot/README.md

 # How to play?
 U need an account

+The minimum balance to enter the account is 20 dollars and the maximum is 1,000,000 dollars.

+Only accept bets of 5, 7, 10, 20, 50 dollars

 # How could I win?
 There are 5 possibles ways to win